-Navy visits San Jose State on Friday night.
+Navy meets San Jose State on Saturday in Annapolis.
 GoMids.com's Jim Lawler compares the two teams in several critical areas.
-We also make a prediction on the game's final score.
+He also makes a prediction on the game's final score.

 NAVY PASSING OFFENSE

 REMARKS: Hopefully the two weeks off have helped quarterback Keenan Reynolds

 get healthy.
 He has struggled passing the ball this season completing 27 of 62 passes (43.5%) for 462 passing yards with two touchdowns against two interceptions.
 Keenan hasn't looked like himself since injuring his knee against Temple

 .
 He lacks the accuracy that saw him throw 17 touchdowns against only four picks his first two seasons.
 Jamir Tillman

 (15 rec., 295 yards, 19.7 avg., TD) leads the Mids in receptions.
 The Mids better be able to run the ball against the Spartans.
 Navy ranked dead last in the nation in sack percentage allowed.

 San Jose State are the best in the nation in pass defense and 12th total defense.
 The Spartans have allowed only a 48.4% of the passes against them to be completed with only a single touchdown pass and are giving up just 94.5 passing yards per game.
 They have been providing top coverage despite the fact they have only five sacks this year.
 Cleveland Wallace

 transferred from Washington